anthonyshort/expressionengine.sugar/README.markdown

 Only tasks with **DONE** have been completed, and even then, they still might change.

+### General Tasks

+- Standardize syntax names more
+- Behaviours (Autocomplete after codesense) is a bit dodgy.
+Make these more usable.

 ### Weblog Entries Tag

 - Parameters **DONE**